 - Install the plugin and activate it.

-- Go to the page Photonic → Helpers in your admin dashboard.
+- Go to the page Photonic → Authentication (Photonic → Helpers in versions of Photonic older than 1.65) in your admin dashboard.

 - When you click on it, you will be taken to an Instagram authentication page: